 - Baking cocoa, optional

-- 2. Remove from the heat; stir in dark chocolate until melted.
-Stir in the marshmallows, Grand Marnier and orange peel until blended.
+- 2. Remove from heat; stir in dark chocolate until melted.
+Stir in marshmallows, Grand Marnier and orange peel until blended.
 Stir in cranberries.
-Transfer to a large bowl.
-Refrigerate for 1-1/2 hours or until easy to handle.
+Transfer to a bowl.
+Refrigerate until easy to handle, about 1-1/2 hours.

-- 3. Shape into 1-in. balls.
-Place on waxed paper-lined baking sheets; cover and refrigerate for 1 hour or until firm.
+- 3. Shape into 1-in. balls; place on waxed paper-lined baking sheets.
+Refrigerate, covered, until firm, about 1 hour.

 - 4. In a microwave, melt semisweet chocolate and shortening; stir until smooth.
 Dip truffles in chocolate; allow excess to drip off.
 Return to lined baking sheets; refrigerate until set.
 Or roll undipped truffles in cocoa if desired.
 Store in an airtight container in the refrigerator.
 Yield: 5 dozen.